Rex Hotel: History

-From 1959 to 1975, Mr. and Mrs. Ung Thi renovated the building into the 100-room "Rex Complex" hotel, which featured three cinemas, a cafeteria, a dance hall and a library.
+From 1959 to 1975, Mr. and Mrs. Ưng Thi renovated the building into the 100-room Rex Complex hotel, which featured three cinemas, a cafeteria, a dance hall and a library.
 The cinema was adorned with the most developed technology at the time, such as high-speed air conditioning, a 150-square-meter Todd-AO screen, and a stereo sound system to indulge up to 1,200 customers.

 Vietnam War

 In 1960, the building was leased by the American Culture Centre and at that time the Abraham Lincoln Library was established on the building’s ground floor.

 The first guests in the Rex came in 1961, while it was still in its final construction phase.
 They were 400 U.S. Army soldiers.

 The hotel was the site of the United States military command's daily press conference, derisively named Five O'Clock Follies by cynical journalists who found the optimism of the American officers misguided.
 The daily event was hosted by Barry Zorthian, chief spokesperson for the U. S. government in Saigon from 1964-68.
 In these briefings, United States, South Vietnamese military and civilian press officers would give a breakdown of the day’s hostilities, casualties and alleged successes.

 Its rooftop bar was a well-known hangout spot for military officials and war correspondents.

 At its height in the late 1960s, the Rex complex had around 600 employees and was frequented regularly by over 450 international journalists covering the US war effort.